-Regardless of what one believes about the presidency of George W. Bush, he does deserve credit for introducing a new concept into the American political conscience, one which the current slate of candidates would do well to revisit.
+Regardless of what one believes about the presidency of George W. Bush, he does deserve credit for introducing a new concept into the American political conscience, one which politicians today would do well to revisit.
 That concept is known as "Compassionate Conservativism."
 In the president's own words: "I call my philosophy and approach 'Compassionate Conservativism.'
 It is compassionate to actively help our fellow citizens in need.
 It is conservative to insist on responsibility and results.
 And with this hopeful approach, we will make a real difference in people's lives."

 While the origin of the term "Compassionate Conservatism" is debated, World Magazine editor Marvin Olasky is widely credited for popularizing its usage.
 In his book Compassionate Conservatism: What It Is, What It Does, and How It Can Transform America, Olasky gives an alphabetized list of seven characteristics of Compassionate Conservativism: